20LitersAdmin/filterbuildscheduler/README.md

 ### Current:
 - rails_admin
-  - **DONE** can manage images on: Component
+  - **DONE** can manage images on: Component, Part, Location, Technology, Material
-  - cannot manage images on: Part, Material, Technology
   - Handles Assemblies?
   - Show item history in show / edit
 - `Component#weeks_to_out` should traverse downward
+- price
+  - Nerf #cprice on Items
+  - make sure Part#not_made_from_materials and Material#all price is being escalated to assemblies on save
+    - Right now, saving an Assembly trigers PriceCalculationJob, but what if you change the price of a Part or Material?
+That needs to cascade up.
 - Calculate how many more items can be made:
   - Parts.where(made_from_materials: true)
   - Components